top of page

 Queues

-Azure Queue storage is a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
-A single queue message can be up to 64 KB in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.
+Azure Queue storage is a service that stores large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
+A single queue message can be up to 64 KB, and a queue can contain millions of messages up to the total capacity limit of a storage account.

 File Storage